 Procurement Method Use When Advantages Disadvantages Invitation for Bids (IFB) When negotiations are not necessary and price is the Evaluation and award process are simpler.
 Does not permit negotiations. major determining factor for selection.
-Price is the primary evaluation criterion; however, all Best Value D 16 D criteria can be considered.
-Request for When factors other than Permits negotiation with Lead times are greater than for Proposal (RFP) price are evaluated. respondents to obtain the an IFB. best value for the College.
-Ability to negotiate is Evaluations are more complex desirable.
-Permits consideration of and subjective than for an IFB. factors other than price.
+Price is the primary evaluation criterion; however, all Best Value criteria can be considered.
+Request for Proposal (RFP) When factors other than price are evaluated.
+Permits negotiation with respondents to obtain the best value for the College.
+Lead times are greater than for an IFB.
+Ability to negotiate is desirable.
+Permits consideration of factors other than price.
+Evaluations are more complex and subjective than for an IFB.